Mod (subculture): Swinging London

-As numerous British rock bands of the mid-1960s began to adopt a mod look and following, the scope of the subculture grew beyond its original confines and the focus began to change.
-By 1966, proletarian aspects of the scene in London had waned as fashion and pop-culture elements continued to grow, not only in England, but elsewhere.
+As numerous British pop bands of the mid-1960s began to adopt a mod look and following, this was due to members of some of these bands originally being mods, the scope of the subculture grew beyond its original confines and the focus began to change.
+By 1966 mod had began to fade out and the dandy subculture increased in popularity.
+Proletarian aspects of the dandy scene in London had waned as fashion and pop-culture elements continued to grow, not only in England, but elsewhere.

 This period, portrayed by Alberto Sordi's film in Thank you very much, and in Michelangelo Antonioni's 1966 film Blowup, was typified by pop art, Carnaby Street boutiques, live music, and discothèques.
 Many associate this era with fashion model Twiggy, miniskirts, and bold geometrical patterns on brightly coloured clothes.
 During these years, it exerted a considerable influence on the worldwide spread of mod.

 United States and elsewhere

-As mod was going through transformation in England, it became all the rage in the United States and around the world, as many young people adopted its look.
-However, the worldwide experience differed from that of the early scene in London in that it was based mainly on the pop culture aspect, influenced by British rock musicians.
-By now, mod was thought of more as a general youth-culture style rather than as a separate subgroup amongst different contentious factions.
+As the mod lifestyle was going through decline in England, its influence became all the rage in the United States and around the world, as many young people adopted its look.
+However, the worldwide experience differed from that of the early scene in London in that it was based mainly on pop culture and influenced by British modern jazz and pop musicians.
+By then, mod was thought of more as a general youth-culture style with its term meaning modern, rather than as a separate subgroup to do with modern jazz among different contending factions.

-American musicians, in the wake of the British Invasion, adopted the look of mod clothes, longer hairstyles, and Beatle boots.
-The exploitation documentary Mondo Mod provides a glimpse at mod's influence on the Sunset Strip and West Hollywood scene of late 1966.
-Mod increasingly became associated with psychedelic rock and the early hippie movement, and by 1967 more exotic looks, such as Nehru jackets and love beads came into vogue.
+American musicians, in the aftermath of the British Invasion, adopted the look of the dandy which was currently popular in London, with the clothes, longer hairstyles, and Beatle boots.
+The exploitation documentary Mondo Mod provides a glimpse of mod and dandy influence on the Sunset Strip and West Hollywood scene of late 1966.
+"Mod" in the American term and dandy increasingly became associated with psychedelic rock and the early hippie movement and, by 1967, more exotic looks had come into vogue, such as Nehru jackets and love beads.
 Its trappings were reflected on popular American TV shows such as Laugh-In and The Mod Squad.

-Decline
+Commercialisation

 Dick Hebdige argued that the subculture lost its vitality when it became commercialised and stylised to the point that mod clothing styles were being created "from above" by clothing companies and by TV shows like Ready Steady Go!, rather than being developed by young people customising their clothes and combining different fashions.